StartBlogWebsite maintenanceHow big do photos actually have to be that you place in the margin or in a gallery?

 In summary:

-If you want to embellish your web garden with new images, first make sure you know the maximum planned display size of the graphics and scale the image files to this pixel size.
-The appropriate file format for the output is determined by the content: GIF or PNG with a colour palette that is as sparse as possible are often right for logos, lettering elements and similar graphic simple motifs.
-For photos, the JPEG format is usually used.
+If you want to embellish your web garden with new images, first check the maximum planned display size of the graphics and scale the image files to this pixel size.
+The appropriate file format for the output depends on the content: GIF or PNG with the sparsest possible colour palette are often the right choice for logos, lettering elements and similar simple graphic motifs.
+The JPEG format is usually used for photos.
 The DPI value can be safely disregarded.

 See also